BlitzKraig/fvtt-EasyTable/README.md

 1. Go to the Rollable Tables tab in FVTT, click the New EasyTable button.
 2. Fill in the table title, description(optional) and copy/paste your comma-separated values
 3. Generate!

+## Feedback

+For bugs/feedback, create an issue on GitHub, or contact me on Discord at Blitz#6797